 Daniel Curtin, Cyclocross Captain

-Daniel, an employee of Bicycle Sport Shop since 2007, has been an avid roadie since 1984 dabbling in races but mostly riding for fun.
-While he threatened to get a cyclocross bike for years, it wasn't until 2011 that he took the plunge and toed the line at his first 'cross race.
-He was instantly hooked making 12 of 19 TXBRA races in 2011, finishing 23rd in the Texas Cup CX Novice category.
+Daniel, a Bicycle Sport Shop employee since 2007, has been an avid roadie since 1984, dabbling in races but mostly riding for fun.
+While threatening to get a cyclocross bike for years, it wasn't until 2011 that he took the plunge and toed the line at his first 'cross race.
 Not only did he find the racing challenging, but it was fun, and as serious as each person on the course wanted it to be.
-With short courses typically run in public parks, and short races, most under an hour, he found that his wife and daughter loved to come and enjoy a morning in the park and watch the races along with many other racers' families.
-Burgeoned by the 'cross community's warm and welcoming nature--despite the good-natured heckling--and inspired by Austin being awarded the 2015 US Cyclocross National Championship, he helped found the Bicycle Sport Shop Cyclocross Team in 2012 (now the Bicycle Sport Shop Cyclocross Club) and acts as an ambassador for the fastest growing cycling discipline in Texas.
+With short courses typically run in public parks, and short races, most under an hour, he found that his wife and daughter loved to come and enjoy a morning outdoors and watch the races along with many other racers' families.
+Burgeoned by the 'cross community's warm and welcoming nature--despite the good-natured heckling--and inspired by Austin being awarded the 2015 US Cyclocross National Championship, he helped found the Bicycle Sport Shop Cyclocross Team (now the Bicycle Sport Shop Cyclocross Club) and acts as an ambassador for the fastest growing cycling discipline in Texas.
 Daniel currently races as a Cat 3 'cross racer and is a part-time stay-at-home dad.

 Carla Jennings, Cyclocross Captain

-Carla likes to exhibit good sportsmanship and promote the benefits of biking.
+Carla likes to exhibit good sportsmanship, promote the benefits of biking, and coach and encourage new riders.
 She hopes to draw in more women of all ages into the sports of mountain biking, cyclocross, and racing.

 When she’s not on her bike, you can find Carla in a kayak.
-She’s an American Canoe Association certified kayak instructor, and teaches kayaking for Pure Austin Gym and The Expedition School.
+She’s an American Canoe Association certified kayak instructor, and teaches kayaking for Pure Austin Gym and for her own business, Konyag Kayaking.